Close

 What is the Statute of Limitations on Cruise Ship Accident Lawsuits?

-The statute of limitations for filing a cruise ship injury lawsuit is 1 Year from the date the incident occurred.
-This statute applies to ships operated by Carnival Corporation (Carnival Cruise Lines), Celebrity Cruise Lines, Costa Cruise Line, Disney Cruise Line, Norwegian Cruise Line (NCL), Regent-Seven Seas Cruises, Royal Caribbean Cruise Lines (RCL), Silver Sea Cruises and more.
-This one-year time limitation to file a lawsuit for a cruise ship passenger that has been injured onboard a cruise ship is authorized by a Federal statute.
-The passenger tickets that contain this one-year limitation to file a lawsuit has been held enforceable by our Supreme Court of the United States.
-Frequently, maritime law attorneys want to refer a cruise ship passenger case but have failed to recognize the one-year time limitation, and it has been too late to help the cruise ship passenger.
+Too frequently, maritime law attorneys want to refer a cruise ship passenger case but have failed to recognize the one-year time limitation, and it has been too late to help the cruise ship passenger.
 Other times, attorneys have learned the hard way about the one-year time limit when a lawsuit that has been filed is met with a motion to dismiss on statute of limitations grounds.

-Not only is there a one year time limitation to file a lawsuit by a cruise ship passenger, but there are also conditions in the passenger ticket requiring notice to be given to the cruise ship company of the claim, prior to commencement of the lawsuit.
-Typically, this a six month notice requirement.
-In addition, the passenger tickets contain a forum selection clause, requiring the passenger to file their lawsuit in venues chosen by the cruise ship company.
-The Miami based cruise ship companies, Carnival, Celebrity, Norwegian, and Royal Caribbean require the lawsuits to be filed in Miami-Dade County, Florida.
-Most of the time, the passenger ticket requires the lawsuit to be filed in Federal court.
+Not only is there a one-year time limitation to file a lawsuit by a cruise ship passenger, but there are also conditions in the passenger ticket requiring notice to be given to the cruise ship company of the claim, prior to commencement of the lawsuit.

 In the case of Costa, they have two types of passenger tickets for their cruises.
 One involves cruises that depart from the United States.
 They require the lawsuits to be filed in Broward County, Florida.
-For those cruises that do not touch a United States port, and sail in the European countries, the lawsuit must be filed in Genoa, Italy.
+For those cruises that do not touch a United States port and sail in the European countries, the lawsuit must be filed in Genoa, Italy.
 Passengers who were aboard the Costa Concordia are faced with a passenger ticket that requires a lawsuit to be filed within one year, as well as for the lawsuit to be filed in Genoa, Italy.

 In addition to the many other terms and conditions contained in the passenger contract that will affect the rights of the cruise ship passenger in pursuing an action for personal injury or wrongful death on a cruise ship, there are also terms and conditions with respect to any claims for baggage loss, or contractual disputes that may exist.